The Reaching Communities programme has two strands.

 There are currently no deadlines for applications.
 However, the programme is regularly reviewed and we encourage you to apply as soon as you are ready.

 So that this funding makes the biggest difference to those most in need, we are targeting it at buildings or sites based in the most deprived ‘Lower Super Output Areas’ in England.
 To check whether your project is eligible use the eligibility checker.
-Read the Reaching Community buildings eligibility guidance notes for more information.
+Read the Reaching Community buildings eligibility guidance notes (PDF 42KB) for more information.

 We do however; recognise that geographical boundaries may not give us the full story so if your project is ineligible, but based close to an eligible area, we may consider making an exception and inviting you to apply.
-Read the Reaching Communities buildings exceptions process for more information.
+Read the Reaching Communities buildings exceptions process (PDF 66KB) for more information.

 The application process